nreigl/git-for-economists/tutorialscript.md

 ---
 title: Script live tutorial
-author: "Heili Hein & Nicolas Reigl"
+[author](author): "Heili Hein & Nicolas Reigl"
 date: 01.01.2020
 ---

 # Notes

 Target Thursday 20:30 for the tutorial

-## 1. Intro
+1. Intro

 Here we will show how to init a repo, show git status, git log, add files in the staging area and commit files.

 make directory & cd into directory
 ```bash
 mkdir git_tutorial
 cd git_tutorial
 ```

 Show that working tree is not VC
 ```bash
 git status
 ```

 Initiate a repo
 ```bash
 git init
 ```

 Show status
 ```bash
 git status
 ```